ebiwd/EBI-Framework/README.md

 - Fully manage #masthead-black-bar in script.js #112
   - Improve presentation of EMBL selector in black bar
 - Reduce number of 'skip-to' links in boilerplate #109
-- Add visibile a:focus style #99
+- Add visible a:focus style #99

 See a [full overview of changes in v1.3 here](https://github.com/ebiwd/EBI-Framework/issues/103).

 ### How has the look changed from v1.2?

 Very little.
-We've focused mainly on architectural changes however there are a number of small improvements around spacing and more consitincey in button states.
+We've focused mainly on architectural changes however there are a number of small improvements around spacing and more consistency in button states.

 Compare a sample page on the three versions: [v1.1](https://ebiwd.github.io/EBI-Pattern-library/sample-site/boilerplate/ultra-wide.html), [v1.2](https://www.ebi.ac.uk/style-lab/websites/sample-site-v1.2/boilerplate/ultra-wide.html), [v1.3](https://www.ebi.ac.uk/style-lab/websites/sample-site/boilerplate/ultra-wide.html)